box-community/mcp-server-box/README.md

 > **Note**:
 > - The `BOX_MCP_SERVER_AUTH_TOKEN` is the Bearer token used to authenticate MCP client requests to the server (required for SSE and HTTP transports)
-> - For detailed authentication setup and OAuth 2.1 configuration, see [AUTHENTICATION.md](docs/AUTHENTICATION.md)

 ### Run the MCP server in STDIO mode:
 ```sh